 The most significant factor in ADV’s work with battered women is to assist them in identifying and dealing with their feelings and attitudes regarding domestic violence and to explore with them available options for changing their situations.
-This “empowerment” approach is designed to promote a woman’s ability to make her own choices and develop independent living skills in a violence-free environment.
+This “empowerment” approach is designed to promote a woman’s ability to make her own choices and develop independent living skills in a violence free environment.

 Shelter Program services include:

-• Up to 90 days of emergency shelter
+- 30-45 days of emergency shelter

-• Food, clothing and personal supplies
+- Food, clothing and personal supplies

-• Parenting groups to encourage positive parenting
+- Parenting groups to encourage positive parenting

-• Specialized mental health therapy by a licensed therapist
+- Specialized therapy by a licensed therapist

-• Ongoing advocacy and referrals necessary to secure legal, medical, social service, financial,
+- Ongoing advocacy and referrals necessary to secure legal, medical, social service, financial, housing and other assistance.

 In addition, ADV works to teach clients to become self-sufficient through advocacy and networking with numerous community agencies and services providers.
 While clients are in shelter, they may access employment/job training, housing programs, literacy training, health services, mental health, substance abuse, personal care, income support/subsistence/household establishment, legal information/support, and law enforcement referrals.

 A Computer Resource Center – complete with laptop stations – is available for women to learn or improve their computer skills, write a resume or gain job knowledge.